 An artifact object MAY contain a property named lastModifiedTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the artifact was most recently modified.

 NOTE: In scenarios where a tool has analyzed files on a network file share or on a local disk, an engineering system might use this property, rather than hashes (§3.23.11), as the most lightweight mechanism to determine whether the analysis needs to be repeated.

+description property

+An artifact object MAY have a property named description whose value is a message object (§3.11) that describes the artifact.

 translationMetadata object